Resource Directory /

 Parent Guides are adults who have children with a hearing loss.
 They provide unbiased information and resources regarding communication, educational and technological choices.
 They help families identify their options and not tell them which options to choose.
 They support families and can help them navigate through the many systems and services available in Illinois.
 They work as a team with professionals offering a well rounded care system for families.

-Illinois Hands & Voices is a parent-driven, non-profit organization dedicated to helping families with children who are deaf and hard-of-hearing.
+Illinois Hands & Voices is a parent-driven, nonprofit organization dedicated to helping families of children who are deaf and hard of hearing.
+It offers a wide range of resources, including educational options and how to access them, parent guides, family networking and learning opportunities, and more.

 Respite is a service providing a temporary break between the family caregiver and the care recipient.
 Illinois offers a variety of respite services for eligible families and individuals.